Updated on August 10, 2021

 Even if you don’t get a raise, sending a follow up email is still important.
-You can review what your boss said in the meeting and create a paper trail.
+You can review what your boss said in the meeting and create a virtual paper trail.
 Having proof of your meeting is particularly helpful if your boss made any promises or said anything along the lines of asking again in a few months.

 What to Say

 Knowing what to say to your boss and how to say it can mean the difference between an increase in salary or stagnant wages.

 Here’s a look at what to say:

 - I’d like to talk about my salary.
 There’s no reason to hide the point of your meeting.
 Your boss will appreciate knowing what’s on the agenda up front.